resohead/posts/laravel-redis/index.md

 Cache tags are usually used against a domain (e.g. products, reviews).
 But you could also use the environment as a tag.
 Let's take a look

+> :warning:
-> not all cache drivers support tags - check the Laravel documentation for an updated list.
+> Not all cache drivers support tags - check the Laravel documentation for an updated list.

 Set the tags in your application code:
 ```php